Now in early access

 The asset host accepts quotes from insurers and infrastructure credit

-RET Wrapper
+IET Wrapper

 Capacity-floor warranty